-(Related to p.178 of Vol. 1, "Transfer to Plants")
+(Related to p.180 of Vol. 1, "Transfer to Plants")

-Measures for Reducing Transfer of Radioactive Materials to Crops (5/5) - Management of Fertilizers, etc. -

-- In order to prevent farmland soil from being contaminated with radioactive cesium, the reference value of 400 Bq/kg in fertilizers, soil amendments and soils for cultivation was set.^() - Several local governments and other organizations have conducted inspections and imposed a voluntary ban or other measures for reduction of radioactive cesium on fertilizers and materials in which radioactive cesium concentration exceeded the reference value. - The reference value was set so as not to exceed the normal range of radioactive cesium concentration in soil before the accident at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS, even with continuous application of these agricultural materials for long periods.

-Prepared based on the "Responses at Farmland" by the Ministry of Agriculture, Forestry and Fisheries (MAFF)
+Measures for Measures for Reducing Transfer of Radioactive Materials to Crops Radioactive (5/5) - Management of Fertilizers, etc. -Materials in Foods In order to prevent farmland soil from being contaminated with radioactive cesium, the reference value of 400 Bg/kg in fertilizers, soil amendments and soils for cultivation was set.(\) Several local governments and other organizations have conducted inspections and imposed a voluntary ban or other measures for reduction of radioactive cesium on fertilizers and materials in which radioactive cesium concentration exceeded the reference value. \ The reference value was set so as not to exceed the normal range of radioactive cesium concentration in soil before the accident at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS, even with continuous application of these agricultural materials for long periods.
+MAFF Prepared based on the "Responses at Farmland" by the Ministry of Agriculture, Forestry and Fisheries (MAFF)